White House prepares massive infrastructure bill with universal pre-k, free community college, climate measures

 Biden is also expected to be presented with a menu of tax options by Treasury officials to fund the plan.
 Biden campaigned on raising the corporate tax rate from 21 percent to 28 percent, as well as increasing taxes on wealthy investors.
 It was not immediately clear which of his tax plans would be included in the final legislation.

+“Anybody making more than $400,000 will see a small to a significant tax increase,” Biden said last week on ABC’s “Good Morning America.”

-White House officials are also planning to include a measure to force pharmaceutical companies to either lower their prices or pay a steep penalty.
+White House officials are also planning to include a measure to force pharmaceutical companies to lower their prices or pay a steep penalty.
 The White House’s efforts are likely to be similar to the prescription drug bill unveiled by House Democrats in 2019, which aimed to respond to voter frustration over the rising costs of prescription drugs across the country, the people aware of the internal discussions said.

 The Congressional Budget Office has estimated that House Democrats’ bill would save the government approximately $450 billion over the next decade.
 By lowering the cost of prescription drugs, the government would spend significantly less on Medicare and other public health programs.